aws-greengrass/aws-greengrass-client-device-auth/uat/custom-components/client-python-paho/README.md

 1. Publishing
 Receiving properties for the PUBACK is not implemented - Python Paho MQTT publish() method and on_publish() callback do not provide it.
+In Python Paho on_publish() callback does not provide reason codes for both MQTTv3 and MQTTv5, instead zero code will be returned.

 2. Subscribing
 Python Paho MQTT does not provide the API to set the Subscription ID in SUBSCRIBE request.